 Then came Ghostbusters in 1984, Ramis' most successful movie ever, which he co-wrote with Dan Aykroyd and co-starred in with Murray and Aykroyd (Reitman directed).
 Not a stoner movie per se, it's a satire of outrageous proportions that spun off a 1989 sequel, several video games and one memorable line, "Who you gonna call?"

 [Ed.
 Note: In 2016, two years after Ramis' death, a third movie in the series, Ghostbusters: Answer the Call, featuring a female cast of ghostbusters, was released.]

 Ramis returned to the stoner-movie genre in 1986 with Club Paradise, set on a fictional Caribbean island where the ganja is plentiful.
 Two whacky tourists named Barry (Rick Moranis and Eugene Levy, both from SCTV) head out on a misadventure to cop some weed and end up in a plane with several pounds.
 Robin Williams and Jimmy Cliff also star in this flick about saving the island hot-spot (similar to the Caddyshack theme).

 Ramis wouldn't direct again until Groundhog Day in 1993, starring Murray in the lead role, followed by Stuart Saves His Family, Multiplicity, Analyze This, Bedazzled, Analyze That, The Ice Harvest and, finally, Year One in 2009, his last movie.

-Many platitudes will be written about Ramis, but few will note his stoner-movie credentials.
+Many platitudes were bout Ramis, but few noted his stoner-movie credentials.
 Harold Ramis was a comic genius who never shied away from a good pot joke.
 Current directors and writers would stand to to benefit by emulating his high style.